Gikoskos/VanillaBlog/README.md

 This is an exercise on building a responsive blog-like site template without external dependencies.

-Code is written in modern HTML5, CSS3 and Javascript.
+Code is written in pure HTML5, CSS3 and Javascript.

 [The template is hosted on github pages, and can be found live in this domain.](http://leblog.tk)